 Use primary sources in your classroom to analyze American Indian experiences during mid-century tribal change and relocation.

 Laws enacted throughout the 1950s and 1960s encouraged Native people to assimilate in European American society and ended tribal sovereignty and trusteeship of reservation land.
-This packet shares stories about Native American experiences in the mid-20th-century and provides perspective about challenges Native people faced during tribal change and urban relocation.
+This packet shares stories about Native American experiences in the mid-20th-century and provides perspective about challenges, resilience, and growth during this era of tribal change and urban relocation.

 Cost: $20 Order

 - 16 primary sources including images, oral histories, artwork, and government documents.